 Will we ever get to see our team?

 Yes!
 There will be a fifteen minute intermission where you and your teammates can call each other over Zoom or the phone if you don’t already have a call happening.
-This is a nice way to connect with your teammates and point fingers at the person who keeps giving you the most wrong answers (and ostensibly so you can say hi to your friends).
+This is a nice way to connect with your teammates and point fingers at the person who keeps giving you the most wrong answers.

 What’s the prize?